Xalgorithms/general-documentation/docs/data.storage.md

 ## Applicable rules

 To determine applicable rules, we use two tables in Cassandra.
-The use of these tables is described in the (processing pipeline)[pipline.md] document.
+The use of these tables is described in [processing pipeline](pipline.md).

-We have one table which records **all** of the envelope keys that **all rules** may use to determine whether a specific rule is applicable.
+We have one table which records **all** sections and keys that are used by **all** rules (in *WHEN* statements) to specify applicability.
 The data in this table is used to prefilter envelope data from an ingested document.
 It has these columns:

+* *section*: The name of the document section that pertains to this condition.

-* *key*: A dotted-path key that references an envelope key in a document envelope (eg. parties.seller.name, currency, period.starts...)
+* *key*: A dotted-path key that references a key in a section (eg. parties.seller.name, currency, period.starts...)

-A second table will be used to record all *envelope* conditions that a rule should match:
+A second table will be used to record all conditions that a rule should match:

 * *rule_id*: A reference to the the rule as stored in ArangoDB

+* *section*: The name of the document section that pertains to this condition.

-* *key*: A dotted-path key that references an envelope key in a document envelope
+* *key*: A dotted-path key that references a key in a section (eg. parties.seller.name, currency, period.starts...)

-* *operator*: An envelope filter operator (see syntax for *WHEN* in (XALGO-2.0)[xalgo-2.0.md])
+* *operator*: An envelope filter operator (see syntax for *WHEN* in [XALGO-2.0](xalgo-2.0.md].

-* *value*: The required value for the *key* given the *operator*
+* *value*: The required value for the *key* given the *operator* (stored as a string)